Substance Abuse and Addiction Treatment Resources in Temple

 Due to Temple’s close proximity to the border, methamphetamine, cocaine, and synthetic marijuana are easily available.
 Law enforcement officials reported that seizures of methamphetamine have increased by 37 percent between 2013 and 2015, and police say the prevalence of cocaine and illegal prescription drugs is also rising.

 At the same time, there are many options for drug rehab in Temple, Texas or alcohol rehab in Temple, Texas.
 Throughout Central Texas and elsewhere in the state, there are recovery programs and medical oversight available to provide patients with the help and support they need to remove themselves from the grip of these powerfully addicting substances.
-There is help available, and this guide is designed to help offer information on the different options available so that you can decide what treatment is best for you.

 You’re not alone in this struggle.